 There are many reasons you might wish to change the name on a birth certificate.
 There are rules for each type of change.
 This includes changing from one name to another, correcting a misspelled name, adding a missing name, or correcting a parent’s information.

-To change a name on a birth certificate, contact the Department of Health and Mental Hygiene’s Division of Vital Records.
-You can bring documents to the Division in person or you can mail them.
-The Division’s address and phone number can be found on the web at http://dhmh.maryland.gov/vsa/SitePages/contact.aspx.
+To change a name on a birth certificate, contact the Department of Health and Mental Hygiene’s Division of Vital Records (DVR).
+You can bring documents to DVR in person or you can mail them.
+You can find the DVR contact information, including the agency street address, on the Division website or by clicking here.

 Changing the name on the certificate to a new name

-The parents may change the name of a child born in Maryland one time within the first year, without a court order.
-This requires a written request from both parents listed on the birth certificate, and an affidavit from both parents that they are the true parents of the child and that they are making the request of their own free will.
+Parents may change the name of a child born in Maryland one time within the first year, without a court order.
+This requires a written request from both parents listed on the birth certificate.
+Both parents must also submit an affidavit (a sworn statement) that they are the true parents of the child and that they are making the request of their own free will.
 The affidavit must be sworn before a notary public.
 A second name change within a year, or a name change after one year, requires a court order.

-If the name on a birth certificate is spelled incorrectly, you don’t need a court order to correct the spelling.
+If the name on a birth certificate is spelled incorrectly, you do not need a court order to correct the spelling.
 You must provide the required documents (listed below) to show the correct spelling.

 For a child under 7 years old, you must submit one or more of the following documents to the Vital Statistics Administration:

 • A notarized letter from a parent citing the correct name;